 A nose surgery is a procedure you should consider if you want to:

-- Even out the symmetry of the face
+- Improve balance & symmetry of the face

 Are you a good candidate for Nose Surgery?